DummySphere/AiGD-CaptureTheFlag-lua-pack/README.md

 ToDo
 ----

-* Known bug: there is an infinite loop in LevelInfo.findRandomFreePositionInBox when running examples.DefenderCommander
 * Convert examples.GreedyCommander and examples.BalancedComander to Lua
 * Merge received GameInfo at each tick instead of replacing it (to allow the user to extend it)
 * Add Vector2 metatable